 Merewaipaopao te Tīpuna

-Atarau Hamilton-Fuller (Ngāti Kahungunu, Ngaa Rauru, Ngāti Raukawa) has experience in youth & community planning, leadership, and development.
-Previously working as a facilitator with a Social Enterprise which focused on providing employment pathways for the most excluded and disadvantaged rangatahi (young people) in the Hawkes Bay region.
-His passion is education, training, and Indigenous rangatahi development and this is clear in everything he does.
-His involvement in the community engagement for the Canterbury region during the 2020 General Election and continues to engage the community with his work in Ōtautahi and across the motu.
+Atarau Hamilton-Fuller (Ngāti Kahungunu, Ngaa Rauru, Ngāti Raukawa) has experience in all spaces developing youth, community, and leadership..
+Working as a facilitator with a Social Enterprise which focused on providing employment pathways for the most excluded and disadvantaged rangatahi (young people) in the Hawkes Bay region.
+He now leans his skills and experiences into his passion for people.
+He loves working to strengthen Indigenous rangatahi through identity.
+This is clear in everything he does.
+His involvement in the community currently looks like supporting a kaupapa maori organisation to build capacity and capability of whānau to retain their tamariki and provide better solutions driven from grassroots.
+His mahi in the Canterbury region started during the 2020 & 2023 General Election and now continues to engage the community with his work in Ōtautahi and across the motu.

-Atarau has a tuakana role in our Puāwai programme where he works with rangatahi Māori in the areas of identity, leadership skills and strenghts and supports them to curate their own stories using digital media.
-He was a keynote speaker at Leadership Lab’s recent Activator Event “The Power of Storytelling“.
-Ata is also a consultant in the Leadership Lab Cultural capability in Aotearoa kura project where he works with teachers to develop their compentence and confidence in culturally sustaining practices.
+Atarau is the programme coordinator in our Puāwai programme and has previously been a tuākana where he worked with rangatahi Māori in the areas of intersectionality, identity, leadership skills and strenghts, while supporting them to curate their own stories.
+He was apanelist speaker at the Allyshift Unconference and has been part of Leadership Lab’s many events such as “The Power of Storytelling“.
+He also is involved in Te Whāriki which focuses on the power of systems change and intersectionality.
+Ata is also a consultant in the Leadership Lab Cultural capability in Aotearoa kura project where he works with teachers to develop their competence and confidence in culturally sustaining practices, including Te Tiriti